EQuiw/2019-scalingattack/scaleatt/README.md

   - Go to the [Anaconda website](https://www.anaconda.com/distribution/#download-section)
   and download/install the latest Python 3 version.
 At the time of writing, it was the Python 3.7 version and Anaconda 2019.10.
-  - If you want to use virtualenv, because you are already familiar with that, you can also try it.
+  - If you want to use *virtualenv*, because you are already familiar with that, you can also try it.
 With virtualenv, we had some problems to get the requested version from the requirements.txt.
 But in principle, virtualenv should also work if you can get the correct python packages.